 In addition, we offer a broad spectrum of career/technical education opportunities to help individuals learn marketable job skills.
 Our trade programs are certified by the National Center for Construction Education and Research, or NCCER.
-NCCER establishes the curriculum and certification for over 4,000 construction and trade organizations.
+This progressive program has evolved into curricula for more than 70 craft and maintenance areas and a complete series of more than 70 assessments offered in over 6,000 NCCER-accredited training and assessment locations across the United States.
 Graduates of these programs enter the job market with certified skills that significantly enhance employability.
-According to research conducted by the RAND Corporation published in 2013, inmates who complete vocational training are 28% more likely to find a job after release.

 We are proud of the educational programs we offer and intend to maintain and continue to develop such programs.
-Examples of programs we've recently offered include:
+Examples of programs we have recently provided include: